 Failure to submit the annual return means means that the IFA is unable to supervise your firm under MLR 2017.
 This may also lead to incorrect information being published by the IFA in the firm register which is in the process of being developed.

 Please note that it is your responsibility to ensure that your firm’s return is submitted on time and that the information is accurate and correct.
 Failure to submit the return by the due date may lead to disciplinary action, in accordance with the IFA bye-laws.

 How to complete your firm’s annual return

-Your firm’s return will be completed online.
-You will receive details of your firm number and guidance on how to complete your firm’s return by email.
-The email will be sent to the key contact for the firm.
+Your firm’s return must be completed online.
+You will have received details of your new firm number and guidance on how to complete your firm’s return by email.
+The email was sent to the key contact for the firm.

 Please note that if you are a director, owner or partner in more than one accountancy firm that meets the definition IFA "Member Firm" as defined by the IFA bye-laws you will be required to complete and submit a separate annual return for each firm.